Charles A. Halleck Federal Building

 Lafayette, IN 47901

-The Charles A. Halleck Federal Building, located on the edge of Lafayette’s central business district, was originally constructed as a U.S. Post Office, and though mainly used for court proceedings, it still holds a postal station.
+The Charles A. Halleck Federal Building – located on the edge of Lafayette’s central business district and originally constructed as a U.S. post office – is used primarily for court proceedings, though it still contains a postal station.

-Public Hours The building is open from 8:00 a.m. to 5:00 p.m.
-Monday through Friday (except federal holidays) and Saturday – for post office access only – from 8:00 a.m. to noon.
+Public Hours The building is open 7 a.m.– 5 p.m.
+Monday through Friday (except federal holidays) and Saturday from 7 a.m.– noon (post office access only).

 Key Tenants The U.S. District Court, Court of Appeals, and Bankruptcy Court are the building's main tenants.
-Others include GSA, U.S. Postal Service, U.S. Marshals, U.S. Dept. of Agriculture, Congressman Todd Rokita, and an outlease.
+Other tenants include GSA, the U.S. Postal Service, U.S. Marshals, U.S. Dept. of Agriculture, Congressman Todd Rokita, and an outlease.
 In the most recent (2015) GSA Tenant Satisfaction Survey, 100% of respondents gave a more than satisfied rating (four or five on a five-point scale) for the building and GSA services.

-History and Architectural Features The land where the Halleck Federal Building stands was conveyed to the government in 1891 and the building was named for Charles Halleck in 1983.
-Designed in the Art Deco style, the exterior of the two-story-tall building features Indiana limestone and carved ornamentation in the Starved Classical style.
+History and Architecture The land where the Halleck Federal Building stands was conveyed to the government in 1891 and the building was named for Charles Halleck in 1983.
+Designed in the Art Deco style, the exterior of the two-story building features Indiana limestone and carved ornamentation in the Starved Classical style.
 The lobby of the building includes marble and metal details.